yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 ## Why you should care about invariants

 Any space can be divided into a set and its complement as a partition.
 I believe that the generic information we take in can somewhat be separated into invariants and non-invariants.
-I believe invariants are like first principles, the minimal set of things we know to be true, a high-signal true positive space without the need for context (least common positive denominator).
-Using invariants, we can figure out directions for contextual decision-making for higher-fidelity and faster decisions, as they generalize better by their sheer nature.
+I believe invariants are like first principles, the minimal set of things we know to be true: a high-signal true-positive space without the need for context (least common positive denominator).
+Using invariants, we can figure out directions for contextual decision-making and make higher-fidelity, faster decisions, as they generalize better by their sheer nature.
 This discernment is especially useful in times of volatility and high uncertainty, both geopolitically and technologically.

-Oftentimes we see comments on LinkedIn that say X is the next ultimate thing, such as AGI is taking over all jobs, 9-9-6 is imperative, or AI cannot replace humans in work such as X, Y, and Z tasks.
+Oftentimes, we see comments on LinkedIn that say X is the next ultimate thing, such as AGI taking over all jobs, 9-9-6 being imperative, or AI not being able to replace humans in work such as X, Y, and Z tasks.
 Sometimes we go out to ask for advice from a friend or someone we respect.
 They might say something such as, you should get into AI before it's too late, or software engineering is dead, or even more specific things such as: "I think you should learn Python and MLOps because they are the future" or "I think we should keep going because (clipped from one interview) Sam Altman said your most ultimate goal is to survive."
 Oftentimes, we have to come back and discern what is important for our decisions, bridging opinion and reality with action.
 We ask ourselves: "What should I do next?
 What is correct?"

 Large overarching claims pushed as "ultimate" make me feel uncomfortable, whether it's pro-AGI or anti-AI usage, or 9-9-6 vs. a Casanova-esque experience-life culture.
 I often find it hard to pinpoint why.
 Recently, I've observed that my intuition is that the danger is when invariants that we subconsciously believe to be true are pulled out of context by the communicator, and additionally when I, the receiver, infer and add additional context unrelated to the original claim to disprove a claim that could probably be a fragment of miscommunication.

 In truth, perhaps we put too much emphasis on semantic meaning and writing that could have been drafted in seconds, trying hard to figure out the implications for our future, which is probably not computationally tractable, upper-bounded by the prophecy paradox.
 However, we can make a best effort to discern the information we get and choose what information we give and share.
 The bolder a claim is, especially the larger the audience, the more it has to uphold.
 Personalized advice works well as ideas and suggestions made highly contextualized to the audience, thus making them marginally informative and useful if you know the person well and interact with them regularly or work in a similar domain.

-Writing for a large audience is a different beast; it's often hard to introspect what will work well or not before shouting into the void or broadcasting the interview.
+Writing for a large audience is a different beast; it's often hard to introspect what will work well before shouting into the void or broadcasting the interview.
 One might as well focus on the invariants, as they are most likely to hold.
 Also, just because they're invariants doesn't mean that they have low marginal information.
 There are many invariant lessons worth learning from, and that's why they're timeless: Paul Graham, YC's startup advice, Stoicism, Sun Tzu's *Art of War*.

 ## Invariants in Startups